Tax Rates 2011/2012

 - The charge is proportionately reduced if provision of private fuel ceases part way through the year.
 The fuel benefit is reduced to nil only if the employee pays for all private fuel.

-- The charges do not apply to certain environmentally friendly vans or if a ‘restricted private use condition’ is met throughout the year.
+- The charges do not apply to vans which cannot emit CO2 when driven or if a ‘restricted private use condition’ is met throughout the year.

 Main Social Security Benefits